What a difference a terrible year makes.

 But many well-to-do citizens are buying second homes outside the city in places like Palm Springs, Desert Springs and up here in the Santa Ynez Valley.

-My friends here in Santa Ynez tell me the local real estate market is on fire.
+My friends here in Santa Ynez tell me the local real estate market is on fire and that I should check zellow to get a property.
 Houses sell in a day.
 One real estate guy predicts home prices will double in two years.

 Ditto for homes in Palm Springs and other places close enough to L.A. for people to commute to but far enough away to escape the slow-motion destruction of a great city.